ogs22/cookbook/glossary/z_statistic.md

-If we take a set of data, and subtract the set's average from each member of the set, and then divide each member of the set by the set's standard deviation, then the resulting set of numbers is a set of Z-scores (also called T-scores).
+If we take a set of data, and subtract the set’s average from each member of the set, and then divide each member of the set by the set’s standard deviation, then the resulting set of numbers is a set of Z-scores (also called T-scores).